techidaily/site-ai-voice-clone/source/_posts/2024-approved-best-voice-generators-and-changers-with-the-most-anime-voices-supported.md

 ## Bonus Part: The Perfect AI Alternative to Ivona Text-to-Speech Converter

  You must be wondering if there is any specialized tool through which you can convert written text into speech without any issues.
 Yes, there is another tool that you can say is a perfect alternative to the**Ivona** **app** .
-The name of this tool is[Virbo](https://virbo.wondershare.com/) , and it has the potential to convert any written text into reliable speech with accuracy.
+The name of this tool is [Virbo](https://virbo.wondershare.com/) , and it has the potential to convert any written text into reliable speech with accuracy.

  It also supports 120 plus languages and voices, which makes your work easier than ever.
 All the voices in Virbo are humane, which gives you more assistance in listening to text.
 It also shows cross-platform compatibility.
 You can even login with the same account on multiple devices.